jskhu/Waymo-Kitti-Adapter/README.md

 ```
 1. Clone the [waymo open dataset repo](https://github.com/waymo-research/waymo-open-dataset) and follow the instructions on its [Quick Start Page](https://github.com/waymo-research/waymo-open-dataset/blob/master/docs/quick_start.md) in order to build and test it.
 2. Clone this repo to your computer, then copy the files in `protocol buffer` folder and paste them into `waymo open dataset` folder.
-3. Copy adapter.py to `waymo-od` folder.
-Open adapter.py and change the configurations at the top so that it suits to your own computer's path.
-We recommend the following folder structure:
+3. Copy adapter.py to `waymo-od` folder and set up the (our recommendation) following folder structure:
 ```
 ├── Waymo
 │   ├── original